 - If you see something suspicious happening in your street, report it!
 Call Police on 131 444

-Did you know the City has a community activity trailer that's available to activate your community and is free of charge for community groups?
+Did you know the City has an activity trailer that's available to activate your community and is free of charge for community groups?
 The trailer has a built in BBQ and fridge, and contains a full suite of equipment needed to run a small community event.
 Groups can use this trailer to run fundraisers or simply host events in the community.

 Use of the trailer is free, all you are required to do is fill out a booking application form and pay a returnable bond.
 You do not need a 4WD to borrow this as the trailer has been designed to be towed by the average family vehicle with a tow bar.